Fed Minutes: Almost all officials backed quarter-point hike - KTVZ

 AP Economics Writer

-WASHINGTON (AP) — Nearly all Federal Reserve policymakers agreed earlier this month to slow the pace of their rate increases to a quarter-point, with only “a few” supporting a larger half-point hike.
+WASHINGTON (AP) — Nearly all Federal Reserve policymakers agreed earlier this month to slow the pace of the Fed’s rate increases to a quarter-point, with only “a few” supporting a larger half-point hike.
 The minutes from the Fed’s Jan.
-31-Feb.1 meeting said most of the officials supported the quarter-point increase because a slower pace “would better allow them to assess the economy’s progress” toward reducing inflation to their 2% target.
-The increase raised the Fed’s benchmark rate to its highest level in 15 years.
-It followed a half-point rate increase in December and four three-quarter-point hikes before that.
-The central bank’s rate hikes typically lead to more expensive mortgages, auto loans, credit card borrowing and business lending.
+31-Feb.1 meeting said that most of the officials supported the quarter-point hike because a slower pace “would better allow them to assess the economy’s progress” toward reducing inflation to their 2% target.
+The increase raised the Fed’s benchmark rate to a range of 4.5% to 4.75%, the highest in 15 years.
+The central bank’s rate hikes typically lead to increases in the costs of mortgages, auto loans, credit card borrowing, and business lending.